spatie/package-sync/README.md

 To configure the github user/organization name packages are pulled from, set the `config.packages.vendor` key.

+> Not maintaining Spatie packages? make sure to customize the `config.packages.email` and `config.packages.homepage` properties.

 See the configuration file comments for more information on the various options.

 ## Analyzing packages